-The latest version of the ISO 27001 standard was published in September 2013, replacing the 2005 iteration.
+The latest version of the ISO 27001 information security standard was published in September 2013, replacing the 2005 iteration.

 For an introduction to the principles of information security management and ISO 27001:2013, read our bestselling An Introduction to Information Security and ISO 27001 (2013) A Pocket Guide, Second Edition.

 Speak to an ISO 27001 expert

 Having led the world’s first ISO 27001 certification project, we understand what it takes to implement the Standard.
-We can support you throughout your project, from carrying out an initial gap analysis to choosing a certification body.
+Throughout your project, we can support you, from carrying out an initial gap analysis to choosing a certification body.
 Speak to one of our experts for more information on how we can help you.

 What is an ISMS?

 An ISMS is a holistic approach to securing the confidentiality, integrity and availability (CIA) of corporate information assets.

 An ISO 27001 ISMS consists of policies, procedures and other controls involving people, processes and technology.